Chronic Kidney Disease

 Evidence indicates that patients with CKD are more salt-sensitive than the general population, and higher sodium intakes are associated with a decline in eGFR.
 The efficacy of drugs (e.g., ACE inhibitors) that reduce blood pressure and proteinuria is inhibited by higher sodium intakes.
 A recent Cochrane review concluded that reducing salt intake decreases proteinuria and blood pressure.

 Hyperphosphatemia is a well-known contributor to bone disease in patients with CKD and is an independent risk factor for mortality in patients with stages 3 and 4 CKD.
-Phosphates added as preservatives to both red and white meats contribute 300-500 mg of phosphorus per day, 80% of which is absorbed in the GI tract; by comparison, absorption of phosphate from plant foods does not exceed 30%-40%.
+Phosphate additives are especially concerning.
+Phosphates added as preservatives to both red and white meats may contribute 300-500 mg of phosphorus per day, 80% of which is absorbed in the GI tract; by comparison, absorption of naturally occurring phosphate from plant foods does not exceed 30%-40%.
 Patients with CKD are advised to limit dietary phosphorus to 800-1000 mg/day and to avoid phosphorus-containing food additives, but these are found in high quantities when consuming processed foods (including prepared frozen foods, dry food mixes, packaged meats, bread and baked goods, soups and yogurt), which can contribute an additional 700-800 mg of phosphorus per day.
+Colas and certain other carbonated beverages are also high in readily absorbable, inorganic phosphate.

-Low intake of magnesium also poses a number of problems for patients with CKD.
+Low intake of magnesium also poses problems for patients with CKD.
 Several studies have established hypomagnesemia as an independent predictor of kidney function decline, and as an independent predictor of future negative cardiovascular outcomes and mortality in CKD patients.
 Low magnesium levels in CKD patients are closely linked with vascular changes seen, including increased intima-media thickness, arterial stiffness and vascular calcification through increases in inflammation, oxidative stress, vasoconstriction, and hypertension.
 Selenium is required for synthesis of plasma glutathione peroxidases (GSH-Px) that are synthesized in the kidney.
 Levels of both are significantly decreased in CKD patients, and supplemental selenium is required to increase GSH-Px in these patients.
-No standard nutrient recommendations exist for CKD patients.

 Vitamin D Supplementation